 How do I dispose of fire extinguishers?

-Fire extinguishers are disposed of through Environmental Health and Safety.
+Fire extinguishers are disposed of through Occupational and Environmental Health and Safety.

 How does my department surplus X-Ray type equipment, scintillation units or other like property?